The thing about mermaids is, well, that they aren't.

 Login Sign up

-markbaldridge almost 11 years ago
+markbaldridge over 11 years ago

 nice! and since i'm recommending comix to ya, here's (a much shorter) one i just read that seem to chime with your story here.